Updated December 2022

 You need to be detail-oriented, a quick problem-solver, good with people, and a strong communicator to thrive in supply chain management.”

-After reviewing the job options, training and certification requirements, and key skills for supply chain careers, do you think you’re a good fit?
+After reviewing the job options, training and certification opportunities, and key skills for supply chain careers, do you think you’re a good fit?

-Get started by exploring Herzing's program.
-We offer an accelerated 12-month Supply Chain Management diploma.
-This course is delivered online and includes a 6-week internship.
+Herzing College offers an accelerated 12-month supply chain management diploma.
+This course is delivered both on campus and online and includes a six-week internship.

-Herzing College is an official partner and affiliate of Supply Chain Canada.
-Our graduates earn a Supply Chain certificate from Herzing plus a Supply Chain diploma from the SCMA.
+Herzing College is an official partner and affiliate of Supply Chain Canada (SCC).
+Our graduates earn a supply chain diploma from Herzing plus one from the SCC.
 This ensures their training is recognized and transferable across the country.

 Click below to learn more about the program and chat live with an admissions advisor.
 We’re here to help!